lafleurdeboum/servicewall/README.md

 ## Usage

 The firewall is disabled by default.
-To enable it now _and at boot-time_ :
+To enable it :

     # braise enable